masatakashiwagi/portfolio/content/about.md

 I am involved in data analysis of improvement activities and using machine learning for own services.

+Development of Machine Learning Systems for service growth.
+- Utilizing internal data to grow services.
+- Utilize machine learning to create a better user experience.

-I'm interested in multimodal learning, applying computer vision in manufacturing industry, and in consumer behavior model in marketing industry.
+I'm interested in multimodal learning and in consumer behavior model in life events.

 I obtained a master's degree in physics.
 My research is to reveal novel superconductivity phenomena using numerical calculations.
 After graduate school, I got a job with a major telecommunications carrier.
 I was working as a Solution Engineer which was familiar with marketing automation tools in Digital Marketing.
 Now, I'm working as a Data Scientist to solve manufacturing challenges.